In-Memory Database

 Alternatives to In-Memory Databases

-The term IMDB is also used loosely to refer to any general-purpose technology that stores data in memory.
+The term in-memory database (IMDB) is also used loosely to refer to any general-purpose technology that stores data in memory.
 For example, an in-memory data grid (IMDG), which is a distributed system that can store and process data in memory to build high-speed applications, has provisions for IMDB capabilities.
 Data structures in IMDGs known as “maps” (a construct that most Java developers are familiar with) are basically key-value stores that can be used as an IMDB.
 Hazelcast IMDG is an example IMDG that supports high-speed distributed maps so it can be used as an IMDB for fast lookups and writes of record-oriented data.

 As another example, in-memory caching systems are used to speed up access to slow databases (especially disk-based), essentially emulating the performance of IMDBs.
 While these caches are not true IMDBs since they do not store data long term, they work in conjunction with disk-based databases as a (mostly) functional equivalent to IMDBs.
 The IMDBs temporarily store frequently-accessed data that reside in the underlying database to deliver that data faster to applications.
 Hazelcast IMDG is often used as a caching system for speeding up access to data that resides in disk-based databases.